Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 • PayPal is not recommended for large purchases due to the high fees; however, it is a decent option for the first purchase and samples, as it can act as insurance.
 One downside is that PayPal often freezes accounts for both parties for various reasons and has been known to lock people’s money (including mine).
 The benefit is that payment is instant.

 • T/T wire transfers are the most commonly requested form of payment.
-However, there is no buyer protection because it’s a bank-to-bank transfer.
+However, because they are bank-to-bank transfers, there is no buyer protection.
 We only recommend this method when paying trusted clients you’ve worked with before.
 This method takes 3-5 days.

 • Alibaba Trade Assurance is Alibaba’s in-house escrow service.
 The money is sent, held by Alibaba, and transferred to the seller once Alibaba confirms your products have been shipped.
 This is a popular choice, as it’s much safer, especially for first-time buyers unsure of the factory.
 To get money to Alibaba, you need to make a transfer, and only bank transfers, e-checks, and T/T are accepted.
 Even if you don’t use Trade Assurance, checking if they accept this is essential, as it’s an easy way to determine whether a supplier is legitimate.

-• Letters of Credit: this is the preferred purchasing method for large corporations making transactions in millions of dollars.
+• Letters of Credit: This is the preferred purchasing method for large corporations that make transactions in millions of dollars.
 However, it’s incredibly complicated and risky, requiring both parties’ banks to cooperate and often accruing high fees, particularly for small buyers. https://www.investopedia.com/terms/l/letterofcredit.asp

 What we do recommend: